ScilifelabDataCentre/node-pathogens-portal/README.md

 The above command will create a new file in the `content/topics` directory.
 Fill in the front end matter (i.e. the variables at the top of the file and between the two `---`) with appropriate value, and start writing your content.

-**Note:** In order to include the a dashboard or highlight under a specific topic, you must list that topic in the front matter of the corresponding content.
+**Note:** In order to include a dashboard or highlight under a specific topic, you must list that topic in the front matter of the corresponding content.

 ### Publications

-Publications page included in the PPN theme uses `Europe PMC API` to fetch and display 10 recent publications for `query_list` defined in the config file `hugo.yaml`.
-The configurations related to this page should be set in `params.publications` section of the config file.
-For instance, if you see the config file in the repo
+The publications page included in the PPN theme uses the `Europe PMC API` to fetch and display relevant publications.
+In particular, it shows 10 recent publications for each of the pathogens given in `query_list`.
+The publications will all involve a researcher affiliated with a specified nation, which should be specified under `country`.

+The configurations related to this page should be set in the `params.publications` section of the `hugo.yaml` config file.
+See below for an example:

 ```yaml
 params: